By Sheila Buff

-- Quinoa: Easy to cook, packed with protein, stands in well for rice.
+- Quinoa: Easy to cook, packed with protein, and stands in well for rice.
 Great in salads.

-- Pearl barley: Barleyhas the lowest effect on blood sugar of any grain.
+- Pearl barley: Barley has the lowest effect on blood sugar of any grain.
 It has a nice, chewy texture.
-Pearl barley is the most common type in grocery stores, but hull-less barely is even better for you.
+Pearl barley is the most common type in grocery stores, but hulled barely is even better for you.

 - Bulgur: A form of cracked wheat, bulgur is a staple of Middle Eastern cooking.

-Tip: Barley, bulgur, and quinoa all cook in 30 minutes or less.
+Tip: Barley, bulgur, and quinoa all cook in thirty minutes or less.

 If you have a variety of canned beans in the pantry, you can whip up a healthy salad, chili, casserole, curry, or soup quickly.
 Good beans include: